Adesoyin/DEC-Launchpad--LaunchMart-Loyalty-Analytics/README.md

 This project analyzes customer behavior, revenue performance, and loyalty engagement of LaunchMart e-commerce company that recently launched a loyalty program to increase customer retention.
 Customers earn points when they place orders and extra bonus points during promotions.

 ## Project Purpose
-1. To craete a datbase tables and insert the sample datasets into each table.
+1. To create a database tables and insert the sample datasets into each table.
 2. To explore the company's customer, orders, and loyalty program data to help the marketing and operations teams make informed decisions.

 **Creating Tables**
-The following database tables were created using DDL command in Postgres PGAdmin
+The following database tables were created using DDL command in Postgres PGAdmin4

 - [*] customers,
 - [*] products,